Sloan Lee

 Dr. Robert Sloan Lee has been a part of The Brook Hill Family since 2017.
 He grew up in the Dallas area and did his undergraduate work at the University of North Texas where he met his wife, Elizabeth.

-He is currently thinking and writing a lot about the relationship between God and moral truth, reading J.R.R.
-Tolkien’s The Silmarillion aloud with his daughter, and investigating the philosophical allusions hidden in John Milton’s epic poem, Paradise Lost.
+He is currently thinking and writing a lot about the relationship between God and moral truth, reading the Jane Austin stories aloud with his daughter, and investigating the philosophical allusions hidden in Paradise Lost, and Beowulf.